landgraf-dev/aws-sdk-delphi/README.md

 ### Profile resolution

 The `TAWSConfigs.AWSProfilesLocation` property controls how the AWS SDK for Delphi finds [credential profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 If it's empty, it searches the shared AWS credentials file in the default location.
 If the profile isn't there, search `~/.aws/config` (Linux or macOS) or `%USERPROFILE%\.aws\config` (Windows).
-If `TAWSConfigs.AWSProfilesLocation` contains the path to a file in the AWS credentials file format, then the SDK searchs for credentials *only* in the specified file for a profile with the specified name.
+If `TAWSConfigs.AWSProfilesLocation` contains the path to a file in the AWS credentials file format, then the SDK searches for credentials *only* in the specified file for a profile with the specified name.

 Please refer to AWS documentation for more information about [credentials file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) and [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).